-- To add a new join click ‘Joins’ in the Main Menu then click the 'Add' button.
+- To add a new join click Joins in the Main Menu and either:

-- To save changes and new join click the 'OK' button.
+- To save changes and new joins click the Apply or Okay buttons.

-The first Data Objects you would like to join.
+The first Data Object you would like to join.

 The other Data Object you would like to join.